loanmir/Projects/Java_Application/README.md

 ## Snake Game (Group project)
+Git repository for the final project assignment in Software Development Methods course

 A classic Snake game implemented in Java with a simple, retro aesthetic and a structured development approach.